chainguard-dev/cs-workshop/private-apk-repo/readme.md

   - [Creating a Long Lived Private APK Repo Token](#creating-a-long-lived-private-apk-repo-token)

 ## Overview
 This directory contains examples for using the private apk repository to customize Chainguard images.
-This example covers two scenarios:
+This example covers three scenarios:
 1. Setting up a docker file to use the private APK repo and adding packages using the dev image.
 2. Setting up a docker file to use the private APK repo adding packages, and creating a distroless image using the chroot method.
 3. Creating a pull token for a long lived credential (used for apk repo mirroring or proxy cache).